Greaves Hotel Land Development Proposals, McCarthy and Stone Rationale for objections

 3.4 Adverse effects of noise and traffic pollution

 A five storey building closely adjacent to the main A6 trunk road will create a corridor/tunnel effect in that part of the approach to Lancaster.
 Apart from any aesthetic considerations for the main entry route into the city, traffic noise, already serious, will undoubtedly reverberate off the new building and will increase in volume since there will be nowhere for it to dissipate to as at present.
 Similarly, there will be more fumes and dirt pollution from the traffic, which will be trapped by the tall sets of buildings on either side of the road.
 This will affect the residents of BVT, and of the new build, as well as the many pedestrians who use the local shops or who walk along the historic route into the city.
 Over time it will become impossible to keep the buildings on either side of the A6 clean and looking attractive.
-Evidence for this effect can be seen in relation to the houses on either side of
+Evidence for this effect can be seen in relation to the houses on either side of South Road, despite the fact that the road is actually wider in that area than it will be in the Greaves Rd section.

 4. Adverse impact on the conservation area opposite (BVT)